 While these results are already very promising, we note that a more realistic analysis would include additional data from auxiliary cosmological probes.
 This would increase the significance of a modified gravity detection, but also require a higher accuracy threshold from our data reduction and modelling techniques.
 We also want to measure quantitatively the relative constraining power of the two methods for data reduction, and in order to do so in a fair way, we should compare constraints from posteriors with less pronounced degeneracy directions and more Gaussian likelihoods.
 In Figure \ref{fig:corner_GR} we therefore show marginalised posteriors for a GR 3$\times$2pt$+f\sigma_8$ dataset.
 This shows that the significance of the detection of the modified gravity parameter $\mu_0$, measured as a ratio of the width of one standard deviation in the marginalised posterior, is 1.65 times larger in the analyses which implemented PCA-based cuts than those implementing linear scale cuts for GR gravity.
+The $\Delta\chi^2$ (defined by \ref{eq:chisquared}) is 0.40, compared to 1.5 when using linear scale cuts, showing that the model under these new cuts provides a significantly better fit to the data.
 For the interested reader, Appendix \ref{Appendix:f(R)_nDGP_tests} shows the equivalent contours for nDGP and $f(R)$ simulated data, further validating the PCA method on theories used to inform data reduction.

 Overall, these results show that the PCA method is more effective at maintaining the data's constraining power when compared to linear scale cuts.
 We now want to test whether the PCA method is able to provide precise and unbiased constraints when applied to datasets from theories outside its training set.